LyonSyonII/Polyglot/README.md

     fn add_str_int(a: str, b: int): str
         a + b
     end

+So avoid using generic enums for a lot of types, as the number of implementations will increase a lot.
+[Type defined generics](#type-defined-generics) are much preferred, as they only generate one implementation per type used.

 ### Expressions
 If/elif/else/match are expressions for Polyglot, meaning that you can assign them to variables.